 Retirement Plans Review your investment elections under the plan to accommodate your new financial goals.
 You may change your investment elections and your contribution amount as often as you like.
 Review your beneficiary elections under these plans at Fidelity or TIAA.

-Retirement Plans Review your investment elections under the plan to accommodate your new situation.
-Often a new job results in a change to one’s financial obligations, and it may be a good time to re-examine one’s financial goals and to make changes to investment choices.
+Retirement Plans: Review your investment elections under the plan to accommodate your new situation.
+Often, a new job changes one’s financial obligations, and it may be a good time to re-examine one’s financial goals and make changes to investment choices.
 You may change your investment decision and your contribution election as often as often as you like.
 Beneficiaries may be changed at any time on the TIAA or Fidelity web portals.

 Remember!
 Be sure to make any changes to your elections within 30 days from the date of the event by contacting a member of the Benefits Team.
 You will be required to provide documentation indicating the date of your spouse’s change in employment.

-Flexible Spending Accounts Review the Flexible Spending Accounts section on the Health Plans page for additional information.
+Flexible Spending Accounts: Review the Flexible Spending Accounts section on the Health Plans page for additional information.
 You will want to evaluate your contributions to a medical spending account (MSA) and may wish to change your contributions now that your former spouse is no longer an eligible dependent.
-Your former spouse will have the option to continue with a separate MSA through COBRA if he or she was participating at the time of the divorce.
+Your former spouse can continue with a separate MSA through COBRA if he or she was participating at the time of the divorce.

 Remember!
 Be sure to make any changes to your elections within 30 days from the date of the event on the benefits portal or by calling the benefits service center at 713-348-2363.
 You will be required to provide documentation indicating the date of your divorce.
 You must remove your spouse from coverage immediately upon your divorce.
 Failure to do so can result in your removal from the plan, paying restitution to the plan for any claims, and corrective action up to and including termination of employment.
 Failure to drop your spouse within 60 days of the divorce may affect your former spouse's rights to COBRA.

 Certain life events allow you to make changes in benefits that are otherwise only possible once a year during the open enrollment period.
-However, turning 65 is only a qualifying change in status if you decide to opt-out of Rice's insurance and enroll in Medicare (as a replacement).
+However, turning 65 is only a qualifying status change if you opt out of Rice's insurance and enroll in Medicare (as a replacement).

 More information about Via Benefits is available here.

-Disability Plans Your long-term disability coverage is affected by your age at the date of your disability or by your attained age.
+Disability Plans: Your long-term disability coverage is affected by your age at the date of your disability or your attained age.
 Please review the long-term disability page for more information.

 Remember!
 We usually recommend contacting Medicare 90 days prior to your effective date.
 You may contact them online or by making an appointment with one of Social Security's local offices.